|

 Note that your instructors have the ability to read, write, and delete any of your files.
 However, except under unusual circumstances, the only private files of yours that we will manipulate are those that you explicitly submitted to your drop folders.

-CS server To transfer files between the CS112 server and your local computer, you need
+To transfer files between the CS112 server and your local computer, you need

-is a MacIntosh program that provides SFTP client
+is a program that provides SFTP client

-PCs.
+services for both Macs and PCs.
 Information about both of these applications is available from the

 you will have to